 When the captain of the French ship Magnifique sailed in to Boston Harbor in the summer of 1782, he would have been received as a great friend.
-The British had, just months before, surrendered at Yorktown to the Americans and their French allies, and the new independent America was struggling to take shape.
+The British had just months before surrendered at Yorktown to the Americans and their French allies.
+The new independent America struggled to take shape.

-The reality had not yet hit for the French – that the end of the war would mean America would soon go back to trading with Britain, and France would be worse off.
-In 1782, the French would have been thoroughly enjoying having successfully helped give a good kick to their British foes.
+The reality had not yet hit for the French that the end of the war would mean America would soon go back to trading with Britain.
+France would then be worse off.
+But in 1782, the French would have thoroughly enjoyed having helped give a good kick to their British foes.

-David Darling, a harbor pilot from Boston, travelled out to meet Captain Macteigne and the Magnifique and guide her safely to shore.
-The Magnifique was a 74-gun, 170-foot man-o-war arriving in Boston from the Caribbean.
-She was a large ship with a proud history in battle, but by 1782 her hull was also weakened by parasites picked up in the Caribbean.
+David Darling, a Boston harbor pilot, travelled out to meet Captain Macteigne and the Magnifique and guide her safely to shore.
+The Magnifique, a 74-gun, 170-foot man-of-war, arrived in Boston from the Caribbean.
+She was a large ship with a proud history in battle, but by 1782 she had picked up parasites in the Caribbean that weakened her full.

-As she sailed past Lovell’s Island in Boston Harbor, an unexpected wind shift pushed her on to a shoal.
-Over the years, writers have tended to embellish the details of the wreck, suggesting that she grounded on jagged rocks that nearly instantly tore out the bottom of the vessel and it sank killing sailors and forever submerging a small fortune in gold.
+As she sailed past Lovells Island in Boston Harbor, an unexpected wind shift pushed her onto a shoal.
+Over the years, writers have tended to embellish the details of the wreck.
+They suggested she grounded on jagged rocks that nearly instantly tore out her bottom.
+It then sank, killing sailors and forever submerging a small fortune in gold.

 Unfortunately, the actual story seems somewhat tamer.
-Robert Sullivan in his Shipwrecks and Nautical Lore of Boston Harbor, notes that a review of the captain’s official letters show that the ship actually grounded in a spot where several other French ships had come to grief before, and they had successfully been refloated and repaired.
-The accident involving the Magnifique occurred about an hour before low tide, and it seemed likely the tide might lift the vessel safely off the shoal and she would be on her way.
+Robert Sullivan in his Shipwrecks and Nautical Lore of Boston Harbor notes the captain’s official letters show the ship actually grounded in a spot where several other French ships had come to grief.
+They had successfully been refloated and repaired.
+The accident involving the Magnifique occurred about an hour before low tide, and it seemed likely the tide might lift the vessel safely off the shoal.
+She would then go on her way.

-The aging hull, however, was weakened by the grounding, and by the time of the next high tide, the ship had taken on considerable water.
+The grounding, however, weakened the aging hull.
+By the next high tide, she had taken on considerable water.
 Over the next several hours, the crew raced to remove, not gold coins, but cannons.
 And Sullivan notes the efforts to refloat the vessel seem to have been limited in urgency.

-Over the years, the rumors of gold coins have inspired countless treasure seekers to attempt salvage of the vessel, but all it’s given up to anyone’s knowledge is cannon shot and wooden souvenirs.
-The ship itself, with the help of currents, wound up enlarging the sand bar on which it crashed, and it has most likely now become part of Lovell’s Island.
+Over the years, the rumors of gold coins have inspired countless treasure seekers to attempt salvage of the Magnifique.
+But to anyone’s knowledge, the vessel has only given up cannon shot and wooden souvenirs.
+The ship itself, with the help of currents, wound up enlarging the sand bar on which it crashed.
+It now most likely belongs to part of Lovells Island.

-Meanwhile, the wreck of the Magnifique did crimp the naval careers of two men: the harbor pilot, David Darling, and, oddly enough, John Paul Jones, the hero of the American Revolution who uttered the famous words “I have not yet begun to fight,” when offered the opportunity to surrender by the British.
+Meanwhile, the wreck of the Magnifique did crimp the naval careers of two men: the harbor pilot, David Darling, and, oddly enough, John Paul Jones, the hero of the American Revolution.
+Jones had uttered the famous words, “I have not yet begun to fight,” when the British offered him the chance to surrender.

-Even though, as Sullivan reports, there is no evidence to suggest Darling took the Magnifique off course, and the captain of the vessel blamed the grounding on the slow response of the crew to the changing wind, Darling was ridiculed and vilified for the wreck.
-He became sexton at the New North Church, according to historian Nathaniel Bradstreet Shurtleff, tending the property and digging graves.
+Even though, as Sullivan reports, no evidence suggests Darling took the Magnifique off course.
+The ship’s captain also blamed the grounding on the slow response of the crew to the changing wind.
+But Darling was ridiculed and vilified for the wreck.
+He became sexton at the New North Church, according to historian Nathaniel Bradstreet Shurtleff.
+He tended the property and dug graves.